e-kotov/spanishoddata-paper-supplement/README.md

 `html` and `png` files in the `media` directory.
 These are the plots you can observe above for each pipeline.

-# Building the computational environment from scracth
+# Building the computational environment from scratch

 Here we provide some details how to build the environment from scratch.